Sahil-Chhoker/PDF-Editor/README.md

 - **pdf2image**: A Python library to convert PDFs to images.
 - **dotenv**: A Python library to manage environment variables.
 - **groupdocs_conversion_cloud**: A Python library for converting documents, powered by GroupDocs.
+- **img2pdf**: A Python library for converting images into PDF files.

 ## Setup